-Over the last 35 years, the Annual Workshop on Automorphic Forms and Related Topics has remained a small and friendly conference.
+Over the last 36 years, the Annual Workshop on Automorphic Forms and Related Topics has remained a small and friendly conference.
+This year the conferece will take place May 20-24th in Stillwater, Oklahoma.
 Those attending range from students to new PhD's to established researchers.
 For young researchers, the conference has provided support and encouragement.
 For accomplished researchers, it has provided the opportunity to mentor as well as a forum for exchanging ideas.

 The workshop has become internationally recognized for both its high-quality research talks and its supportive atmosphere for junior researchers.
 Participants present cutting-edge research in all areas related to automorphic forms.
 These include mock modular forms, Maass wave forms, elliptic curves, Siegel and Jacobi modular forms, special values of L-functions, random matrices, quadratic forms, applications of modular forms, and many other topics.